-Wattage around 100 to 200W per channel is the most common range and will add a nice boost and sound level to the audio system, with the 150W plus being used for larger vehicles and 200’s used to blow your doors off.
+Wattage around 100 to 200W per channel is the most common range and will add a nice boost and sound level to the audio system.

-I found that in my truck, the 50 watts per channel amp is more than adequate, while my larger SUV required 75 watts per channel amp to really crank up the sound throughout the whole vehicle.
+I found that the 100 watts per channel amp in A/B class in my car is more than needed, while my larger SUV required over 200W RMS per channel to crank up the sound throughout the vehicle.

-A compact or mid-size car would do well with a 40W, while a larger sedan may require a 100W or bigger as well.
-The number of speakers and the inside volume of the vehicle will determine the size that you need.
+A compact or mid-size car would do well with a 40W, while a larger sedan may require a 100W or bigger one.
+The number of speakers and the inside volume of the vehicle will determine the size you need.